-Joe Wilson CTO, Americas, Workday Business leaders can also track and analyze workforce patterns to better understand and address the needs of their people.
+Business leaders can also track and analyze workforce patterns to better understand and address the needs of their people.
 Workday research found that 60% of organizations that are leaders in managing frontline workers say that data guides their evaluation of the employee experience.
-For example, if data around employee departures shows that caring for a family member is driving turnover, the retailer may want to adjust its extended leave offerings to provide greater flexibility for employees-while also boosting its talent retention.
+For example, if data around employee departures shows that caring for a family member is driving turnover, the company may want to adjust its extended leave offerings to provide greater flexibility for employees-while also boosting its talent retention.